 • Those comfortable with program rules and eligibility requirements

-• People who understand that coverage is not guaranteed like insurance
+• People who understand that health insurance coverage is not guaranteed like insurance, including options for dental insurance.

 Healthshare programs:

-• Do not have to follow ACA rules
+• Do not have to adhere to ACA rules

 • Often exclude or limit pre-existing conditions